nvilloria/gtapshapeagg/README.md

 `gtapshapeagg` relies on modified versions of the programs of [**FlexAgg2**]((https://www.gtap.agecon.purdue.edu/databases/flexagg2.asp)), to aggregate the regions and countries of the standard GTAP database.
-The land rents are dissagregated a program graciously provided by the GTAP center.
+The land rents are dissagregated using a program graciously provided by the GTAP center.

 The source code of these programs is provided with `gtapshapeagg`, in the folder `inst/tablo`.
 To make them operational they must be compiled